metabase/metabase/docs/troubleshooting-guide/ldap.md

 ### Related software for troubleshooting

-In case you run into an issue, make sure that you can login and use your LDAP directory with a software like [Apache Directory Studio](https://directory.apache.org/studio/).
-With it you can see the whole LDAP tree and check in the logs of your LDAP application the queries that are being done.
+If you run into an issue, check that you can login and use your LDAP directory with a software like [Apache Directory Studio](https://directory.apache.org/studio/).
+You can use Directory Studio to see the whole LDAP tree and view the logs of your LDAP application to see the queries run.

 ### Current limitations